-Note that particularly with the colour and beamshape attributes, the corresponding parameters for different fixture types could be totally different functions on the fixtures themselves.
+It should be noted that with colour and beamshape attributes particularly, the corresponding parameters for different fixture types could be totally different functions on the fixtures themselves.

 For example - Beamshape Group 1 wheel 1 may be a Gobo wheel on one fixture but a shutter/strobe on another fixture, focus on another etc.